chaozznl/BriaContacts/README.md

 - Only tested on Windows 11.
 - User needs to at least log into the Bria client once for the correct folders and files to be created which this script can modify.
 - All contacts added by this script are readonly by design.
 They can not be changed, but can be deleted by the end-user.
 Running the script again will restore the deleted contact.
+- This script is only ever tested on a single Bria environment.
+Use at your own risk!
+If for some reason the contacts database does get corrupted, deleting contacts.db and restarting the Bria client will create a new database.